 Does automation in default servicing create compliance risks?

 Automation reduces compliance risk when workflows are designed correctly and templates are pre-approved for applicable jurisdictions.
-The risk increases if automation is layered onto a broken manual process without fixing the underlying logic first.
+The risk increases when automation is layered onto a broken manual process without fixing the underlying logic first.
 Automated notice delivery is only compliant if the notice content and timing meet state-specific requirements — which vary significantly across jurisdictions.
-Always validate automated workflows with qualified legal counsel before deployment.
+Validate automated workflows with qualified legal counsel before deployment.

 What is the cost difference between performing and non-performing loan servicing?